 The answer is simple.
 You don’t.
 For most organizations today, ownership translates to assigning specific components of the design and execution of the IC plan to the different participants involved in the process.

-The Vision of the IC plan belongs to the management.
+The Vision of the sales performance management IC plan belongs to the management.
 Organizations today are diverse, to say the least.
 So are their IC plans and pay philosophies, and when it comes to sales performance management, there is no ‘one size fits all’ compensation plan that sales leaders can pick off the shelf, and customization is key.
 By leveraging compensation metrics, organizations can fine-tune their IC plans according to data-driven insights, ensuring that incentives effectively drive desired sales behaviors and outcomes.

 Leaders should therefore start the process by asking important questions like- Is the IC plan aligning with the company’s overall goals?
 What does growth look like to the organization?
 How can an IC plan drive that growth?